turingschool/frontend-mod-1-prework/section2/README.md

   do this;
 }
 ```
-- function - *object containing a sequence of statements, can take and return value(s), can be thought of as a subprogram within the larger program of code*
+- function - *object containing a sequence of statements, can take and return value(s), can be thought of as a subprogram within the larger program of code; useful when a task needs to be performed multiple times within a script*
 ```
 function myFunction(parameter1, ... parameterN) {
   body;